Drug information provided by: IBM Micromedex

 This medicine may cause a serious type of allergic reaction, called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Serious skin reactions (eg, exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis) can occur with this medicine.
 Check with your doctor right away if you have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Check with your doctor right away if you or your child have any symptoms of liver problems including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellowing of your skin or eyes.

 If you are rapidly gaining weight, having chest pain or discomfort, extreme tiredness or weakness, irregular breathing, irregular heartbeat, or excessive swelling of the hands, wrist, ankles, or feet, check with your doctor immediately.
 These may be symptoms of heart problems or your body keeping too much water.

 This medicine may cause kidney damage.
 Tell your doctor right away if you or your child has blood in the urine, decreased urine output, confusion, dizziness, headache, muscle twitching, rapid weight gain, swelling of your face, ankles, or hands, or unusual tiredness or weakness.

-Hyperkalemia may occur while you are receiving this medicine.
+Hyperkalemia may occur while you are using this medicine.
 Call your doctor right away if you have confusion, weakness, uneven heartbeat, trouble breathing, numbness or tingling in your hands, feet, or lips.